 Mindfulness for Kids

 Kids aren’t always as excited as we are when it comes to mindfulness practices.
 Meditation and yoga don’t usually excite children.
 However, there is a lot to gain from learning how to harvest mindfulness on their own.
 It is so important to give kids the tools to help them fend off negative thoughts and behaviors, build self-confidence, focus, and treat others and themselves with respect and appreciation for the rest of their lives.
+Before we jump into it, please take a moment to pin this post to your homeschool board.

 Mindfulness is on trend

 You may have noticed that mindfulness programs are popping up all over the place!
 Schools nationwide have started implementing mindfulness practices in their classrooms and studies are showing that mindfulness practices have a positive impact on academic performance, stress levels, and emotional maturity.
 So, how do we get started?
-How can we get the whole family on board?
+How can we get the whole family onboard?
 How can we present yoga and meditation to kids in a way they will actually enjoy and look forward to?

 Mindfulness Read Alouds